How to become a registrar of births, deaths, marriages and civil partnerships

-To apply directly for registrar jobs, you'll need experience in management, in handling budgets, and knowledge of relevant legislation and legal processes.
+To apply directly for registrar jobs, you'll need experience in management and handling budgets.
+It's useful to have knowledge of relevant legislation and legal processes.
 You'll also need excellent customer service, public speaking and IT skills.

 You might get this type of experience from working at managerial level in a registrar's department, local council or private sector company.

 Each local authority sets its own entry requirements, so check with them for details of what you'll need.

 You can find out more about training and working as a registrar from the Local Registration Services Association.